sgvaze/osr_closed_set_all_you_need/README.md

-# Open-Set Recognition: A Good Closed-Set Classifier is All You Need
+# Open-Set Recognition: a Good Closed-Set Classifier is All You Need?
-Code for our paper: [Open-Set Recognition: A Good Closed-Set Classifier is All You Need?](https://arxiv.org/abs/2110.06207)
+Code for our paper: [Open-Set Recognition: a Good Closed-Set Classifier is All You Need?](https://arxiv.org/abs/2110.06207)

 > **Abstract:** *The ability to identify whether or not a test sample belongs to one of the semantic classes
 > in a classifier's training set is critical to practical deployment of the model.